SeldonIO/seldonio.github.com/content-recommendation-guide.md

 Let's go though these fields one by one

  1. type_id: Distinguishes between different types of items for example movies and music.
-For now, Seldon only allows one item type so this must always be 1
  1. type_name: unique name for this type of item
  1. type_attrs: a list of attributes that can be associated with this item type
  1. type_attrs -> name: the name of the attribute in question